Exhibitions

 1984 The “success and failure of D.Bento” Lauderdale House, Waterlow Park, Highgate Hill, London N6

 Clearly a Crib from John Bergers classic book “The success and failure of Picasso”.
-None the less this was an important breakthrough exhibition for me, the culmination of a lot of hard work put in at Harrow Club W10 studio from 1977-1984
+None the less this was an important breakthrough exhibition for me, the culmination of a lot of hard work put in at the Harrow Club W10 studio from 1977-1984

 3.